GSA-TTS/cdc-places-mcp-server/README.md

-## Pilot MCP Server for the CDC PLACES Dataset
+## MCP Server for the CDC PLACES Dataset

+⚠️ DISCLAIMER: This is a proof of concept and is not intended for production use.

 A Model Context Protocol (MCP) server that provides access to the CDC PLACES dataset for health statistics and outcomes data across US geographic areas.